farazkh80/SearchEngine/README.md

 ## 1.1 Multiple T5 Text Summarization Models

 The `Summarizing` functionality of program allows the user to enter a text with more than 50 words in the `text_area`, choose single/multiple models to be used for summarization at once and adjust the `Maximum Summary Length`.
-The program will load the model from checkpoint and summarize the text in less than a minute.
+The program will load the model from checkpoint, and summarize the text in less than a minute.

 Current supported summarization models: